NickStafford2/DependencyInspection/security.md

 3. Data Sanitization
    Validate Content: Before saving, validate the content type to ensure it matches expected formats (e.g., HTML, JSON).
 This helps prevent the storage of unexpected or harmful content.

-# Things I should do for NPM_Visual
+# Things I should do for DependencyInspection

 - input validation
 - move scraper to separate server.